ibm-cloud-docs/direct-link/vrf-on-ibm-cloud.md

 Compared to the older ACL model, there are a few minor tradeoffs to take into account:

 * Converting to a _Customer VRF_ requires a maintenance window, which causes a brief disruption of backbone traffic flows.
-* Remote access by using the managed VPN services (SSL, IPsec) is limited to the local data center; however, the shared ACL backbone allows global access from any entry point.
+* Remote access by using the managed VPN services (SSL, IPsec) is limited to just SSL VPN into a data center; however, the shared ACL over the backbone allows global access from any entry point from either service.
 * VLAN spanning within your _multiple isolation_ tenancy is not available.

 Many {{site.data.keyword.cloud_notm}} customers currently operate with a shared tenancy model on the {{site.data.keyword.cloud_notm}} network.
 During conversion, your shared tenancy is converted to use a _Customer VRF_, most commonly with a new Direct Link subscription.